List of Companion Planting For Your Garden

 List of Companion Planting

-Companion planting involves strategically placing different vegetables in close proximity so that the flavors and qualities of each plant are enhanced.
+Companion planting involves strategically placing different vegetables nearby so that the flavors and qualities of each plant are enhanced.
 Not only does companion planting help with pest control, but it can also help your plants to thrive in the long run.

 Get updates & freebies delivered to your inbox!